Tax Tables

 • 1 stocks and shares Junior ISA

-Anyone (including child) can pay money into a Junior ISA, but the total amount paid in can’t go over £9000 in the 2023 to 2024 tax year.
+Anyone (including child) can pay money into a Junior ISA, but the total amount paid in can’t go over £9,000 in the 2024 to 2025 tax year.

-(Effective from 01 March 2023)
+(Effective from 01 December 2024)

 for employee private mileage reimbursement or employer reimbursement of business mileage in company cars